Mesolithic, 8000BC - c4500BC

 This period sees people begin to smelt iron from rock (a process involving heating and melting) to make better tools and weapons.
 Neighbouring tribes compete with each other and there are serious disagreements.
 There is no evidence of lots of settlement in the High Weald but towards the end of the period the rest of the country is becoming densely settled and 'towns' are developing.

-Download more information about the Iron age
+Download more information about the document Iron age (28 KB)

 More pictures of the iron age